FatemaBohra/banking/README.md

 * Represents a checking/savings bank account for customer.

 3. Customer file-
-*  Represents a customer of a bank.
+*  Represents a customer of a bank